 |Dynamic Spot Shadows||Low|

-To understand more about how to improve gameplay and become a pro-level player even on a normal setup, keep experimenting with settings and reading our pro settings recommendations.
+To understand more about how to improve gameplay and become a pro-level player even on a normal setup, keep experimenting with pro settings apex legends and reading our pro settings recommendations articles.